-In light of the above, AGCM sanctioned MGM, one of the relevant e-commerce operators, with a fine amounting to € 50,000 for displaying the product as it was in stock while this was not the case, and with a fine amounting to € 75,000 for not complying with the refund policy.
+The AGCM sanctioned MGM, one of the relevant e-commerce operators, with a fine amounting to € 50,000 for displaying the product as it was in stock while this was not the case, and with a fine amounting to € 75,000 for not complying with the refund policy.

 In the other two cases, AGCM sanctioned Il Mercato dell’Affare and Zion Smart Shop by suspending any sale of non-available products on the website.
-The lack of compliance with said decision would result in a fine amounting to a minimum of € 10,000 up to a maximum of € 50,000.
+The lack of compliance with the said decision would result in a fine amounting to a minimum of € 10,000 up to a maximum of € 50,000.